Up and Coming Applications of Digital Signage: Predictions for 2016

-In discussing trends for digital signage, almost all industry leaders listed a move to 4k screens as a major concern in 2015 and beyond.
+In discussing trends for digital signage in 2016, almost all industry leaders listed a move to 4k screens as a major concern in 2015 and beyond.
 The growing use of digital signs in non-retail and creative niches, including art and hospitality, make better image quality important.
 But higher-quality screens and bigger imaging aren’t the only concerns for digital signage: the accessibility of the platform makes it possible to launch digital signage in a variety of locations and interactive formats, creating opportunities for uses throughout businesses and organizations in every industry.
 While many of these uses are possible today, continuing innovations will make some uses more prevalent throughout.
 Let’s look at some predictions for digital signage in 2016.

 Consumer Engagement and Regulatory Compliance: In Restaurants and Beyond

-With the FDA requiring restaurant chains with more than 20 locations to provide calorie counts on all menu items—and the public becoming more interested in nutritional content overall—digital signage offers a way to educate patrons without spoiling ambiance with large paper handouts or posters full of black-and-white tables.
-Digital signs can be customized with mouth-watering images as well as information about nutritional content, and restaurants can use smaller screens to provide information at tables or booths.
+Today, the FDA requires restaurant chains with more than 20 locations to provide calorie counts on all menu items.
+The public is becoming more interested in nutritional content overall.
+So, let digital signage offers a way to educate patrons without spoiling ambiance.
+Digital signs can be customized with mouth-watering images as well as information about nutritional content.
+Then restaurants can use smaller screens to provide information at tables or booths.

-Combine digital signage with menu apps, and patrons can customize menus prior to ordering to see how various options changes nutritional content.
+Combine digital signage with menu apps, and patrons can customize menus prior to ordering to see how various options change nutritional content.
 The diabetic can reduce sugar content by removing ice cream from the brownie a la mode, and someone watching salt intake can find out how a salad’s sodium content fairs when cheese and croutons are removed.

 Small screens for consumer engagement or compliance aren’t limited to restaurants.
 Retail organizations can place small screens in various departments to advertise specific products or provide education.
 Digital screens might explain how to select the right car parts or provide inspirational ideas on using home décor.
 Hotels can convert smaller screens already in the room—the televisions—into digital signage with a channel that displays information, pictures, and videos about hotel amenities, local tourism, and food options.